zacharyss99/NewsJuice/README.md

 The pipeline consists of **three standalone containers** plus **volume-mounted Python modules**, with a **PostgreSQL vector database** (on **Google Cloud SQL**) serving as the central data store.

+### App Screen Design

+To see the app screen, please see the file "NewsJuice screen flow.pdf"

 ### 🧱 Standalone Containers

 1. **🕸️ Scraper**